-Practice walking out of the zone, work out the best routes.
+Practise walking out of the zone, work out the best routes.
 Make sure everyone in your home or workplace knows where they should go!

-Tsunamis may be generated else where in New Zealand or else where in the Pacific and we may not feel the earthquake.
+Tsunamis may be generated elsewhere in New Zealand or elsewhere in the Pacific and we may not feel the earthquake.
 If there is a tsunami threat a national warning will be issued and WREMO will provide alerts and information on areas, if any, that need to be evacuated.